DanOvando/sraplus/README.md

 Status](https://travis-ci.org/DanOvando/sraplus.svg?branch=master)](https://travis-ci.org/DanOvando/sraplus)
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**THIS PACKAGE IS IN ACTIVE DEVELOPMENT AND SHOULD NOT BE USED FOR INDIVIDUAL STOCK ASSESSMENT AT THIS TIME**
+**THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT AND SHOULD NOT BE USED FOR INDIVIDUAL STOCK ASSESSMENT AT THIS TIME**

 `sraplus` is a flexible assessment package based around Ovando et